Welcome to Indigo Access

 Q: Do you provide equipment?

-A: We do not stock specialist equipment which can assist people in their home.
-Alerting devices to the door, smoke alarms, baby alarms, TV listening devices such as personal loop systems are all bought from external stockists.
-Your local council will be able to help you and you may be eligible for an assessment from Adult social care services.
+A: We do not stock specialist equipment, which can assist people in their home.
+Instead your local council will assist you.
+You may be eligible for an assessment from Adult social care services.

 More information